lpelabs/reDocs.ai/README.md

 ### Adding Tests to Code
 We also provide a solution to add testing for a specific code block.
 This forms an integral component in the developer experience, and eliminates the need to devote much time to think about the testing.
 We again leverage well thought of prompts to give optimal and exhaustive tests.

-## Summary
-Our prototype streamlines the documentation process by converting a full codebase into developer documentation in a single step.
-Leveraging GPT-3.5, we produce accurate and contextually relevant documentation, addressing the challenges of manual documentation processes.
-The resulting documentation enhances code comprehension, reduces technical debt, and improves code maintainability for software development teams.
-We also provide solutions for Code Refactoring and ability to add Testing to your code block.

 ## Tech Stack
 List of technologies used to build the prototype: